 Watch my video of how I make this super creamy carrot hummus dip in my fabulous KitchenAid Stand Mixer Mini!

-Serve it as an appetizer dip with naan bread, tortilla crisps or bread sticks.
-Hey, here’s another way to serve it: spread it on some fresh Moroccan flatbreads and top with canned sardines and a bunch of fresh mint and cilantro… Now that’s a sandwich of champions!!
+Oh hey, here’s another way to serve it: spread it on some fresh Moroccan flatbreads and top with canned sardines and a bunch of fresh mint and cilantro…